 Graduate credit may be earned for curriculum approved 5000 level courses and above.
 Students are encouraged to seek advising prior to registering for courses outside their curriculum to verify they meet program requirements.

 All students must apply for graduation by the deadline specified in the Academic Calendar.
-Application forms for Graduate School of Management students are available at business.marquette.edu/academics/forms.
+Graduation Application forms for Graduate School of Management students are available in the Student Center of the CheckMarq account.
 Graduation deadlines are scheduled well in advance of the date of Commencement to allow time for student academic audits and for printing diplomas, graduation invitations and program booklets.

 The awarding of a degree or certificate is contingent upon the student’s successful completion of all program requirements prior to the date of graduation.
 Participation in commencement does not mean a student has graduated.
 A cumulative grade point average of 3.000 or above is also required to graduate.
 Any exceptions to the total credits and minimum grade point average requirements for any degree and/or certificate must be approved by the provost.
 If a student fails to graduate at the time originally anticipated, he or she must reapply online for the next graduation before the appropriate deadline stated in the Academic Calendar.

-Students who have completed all of their degree or certificate requirements prior to a specific graduation date, but who have missed the graduation application deadline, may request a letter from the Graduate School of Management, as applicable, certifying the completion of their program.
-The student must still apply for graduation and the diploma will reflect the next graduation date.
+Students who have completed all of their degree or certificate requirements prior to a specific graduation date, but who have missed the graduation application deadline, may request a letter from the Graduate School certifying the completion of their program; however, the student must still apply for graduation and the diploma will reflect the next graduation date.
 Furthermore, the university reserves the right to graduate a student without a graduation application on file, once all requirements are complete.

 Immunization and Tuberculosis Screening Requirements

-All newly admitted and readmitted undergraduate, graduate, and professional students are required to provide proof of certain immunizations and complete a TB Screening questionnaire for tuberculosis.
-Prior to arrival on campus all new and readmitted students will supply this information to the Student Health Service.
-Proof of immunization and/or prior disease for Measles, Mumps, Rubella (MMR), Varicella (chicken pox), Tetanus/Diphtheria and completion of a tuberculosis screening questionnaire is required.
-Immunization and tuberculosis screening forms must be completed electronically.
+Marquette University requires all newly admitted and readmitted undergraduate, graduate, and professional students to provide dates of certain immunizations and complete a TB Screening questionnaire for tuberculosis.
+Proof of immunization, immunity or disease incidence, if applicable, for Measles, Mumps, Rubella (MMR), Varicella (chicken pox), Tetanus/Diphtheria/Pertussis and completion of a tuberculosis screening questionnaire is required and must be completed electronically.
 Directions on how to access the Marquette University Medical Clinic student web portal to complete these forms are found in Checkmarq under the Next Step tab.
 Directions can also be found on the Marquette University Medical Clinic website.
-Failure to complete the required immunization documentation and TB screening questionnaire within 30 days of the start of the student’s first term or the readmitted term at Marquette will result in the placement of a registration “hold” on future registrations.
+Failure to complete the required immunization and TB screening questionnaire within 30 days of the start of the student’s first term or the readmitted term at Marquette will result in the placement of a registration “hold” on future registrations.
 The hold will be removed once the immunization and screening requirements have been met.
 Health Sciences, Nursing and Dental students may be required by their departments or colleges to receive additional immunizations.
 Contact your department or college for specific requirements.